Verckys Kiamuangana Mateta: 1988–2022: from UMUZA's presidency to president of SOCODA

-On 15 December 2001, Verckys-led delegation and Christian musicians submitted a memorandum to Kinshasa's provincial government, opposing the installation of a police container at Place des Artistes in Kalamu, which honors deceased artists.
+On 15 December 2001, Verckys-led delegation and Christian musicians submitted a memorandum to Kinshasa's provincial government that opposed the installation of a police container at Place des Artistes in Kalamu, which honors deceased artists.
 They also raised concerns about post-concert insecurity and armed robberies.
 In February 2005, Verckys participated in a reconciliation meeting at Maïsha Park in Gombe, Kinshasa, led by Tshala Muana and Koffi Olomide.
 The gathering included symbolic reunions between rivals like Olomide and Félix Wazekwa, as well as JB Mpiana and Werrason.
 President Joseph Kabila endorsed the effort and donated $15,000 for transportation, but disputes over fund distribution caused Verckys, King Kester Emeneya, Werrason, Tabu Ley Rochereau, and others to withdraw.
-In March 2005, UMUCO engaged with the Office des Douanes et Accises (OFIDA) to address widespread music piracy, marking the first formal contact between musicians and the relevant state agency.
-That same month, Verckys launched the Union des Musiciens Africains (Union of African Musicians), aimed at fostering solidarity among African musicians and promoting intra-continental collaboration.
+In March 2005, UMUCO engaged with the Office des Douanes et Accises (OFIDA) to address widespread music piracy, which marked the first formal contact between musicians and the relevant state agency.
+That same month, Verckys launched the Union des Musiciens Africains (Union of African Musicians) to encourage solidarity among African musicians and promote intra-continental collaboration.